inazense/Useful-devs-awesome-list/README.md

 # Useful devs awesome list

-A curated awesome list with multiple useful resources for developers
+A curated awesome list with multiple useful resources for developers (and other curious links too)

 ## Categories